 Bone grafting is the process of taking bone tissue from another area of the body of the patient or using special bone grafting material so that it can be transplanted into the jaw bone.
 This procedure is used to promote bone formation and wound healing.
 These results are possible because the bone tissue can totally regenerate for as long that it is provided with the right conditions to grow.
-We, at Clackamas Implant & Oral Surgery Center, mainly utilize this procedure when the jawbone of our patient for dental implants has deteriorated significantly.
+At Clackamas Implant & Oral Surgery Center, we mainly utilize this procedure when the jawbone of the patient seeking dental implants has deteriorated significantly.
 This technique is also relied upon to repair broken bones due to bone loss.

 Benefits of Bone Grafting in Dentistry

 Not many people know that missing teeth does not only affect their teeth and gums but their jawbones as well.
 The jawbone tends to deteriorate because of tooth loss since it has lost its function.
 It is estimated that the bone loses up to 60% of its volume after three years of undergoing tooth extraction and it continues to lose at least 0.25% every year.
 Bone grafting procedure greatly benefits people who suffer from bone loss due to loss of teeth.

 If this procedure is not available, patients who want to experience the natural feel and look of dental implants but have deteriorated jaw bone cannot have implants.
 Those who suffer from injury or surgery defects or bone loss because of periodontal disease can also greatly benefit from the results of bone grafting.
 Moreover, bone graft can improve the function of implants, crowns, and dentures.

 Bone Grafts for Dental Implants